 FSP Accounts Barometer

+Due to the time lag involved in reporting following the year end, we are looking at a financial picture from at least 8 months ago.
+Major political and economic change, should it have any impact at retailer level, will not make itself felt for some time.
 For much of 2008 and 2009, the FSP Accounts Barometer has remained generally consistent, showing around 37% of retailers are Healthy (based on those who have reported results in the year to the most recent reporting date).
-Whilst PLCs generally average 10 percentage points higher, that gap has narrowed of late.
+Whilst PLCs were generally at least 10 percentage points higher in 2008, that gap has narrowed of late.
 Both percentages are up on 2007, with All Retailers and PLCs tracking a similar path.
 However, with an incomplete picture – companies file their accounts any time within the time frame allowed by Companies House – and recent reports skewed by those in a hurry to get their results out (the PLCs, whose reporting deadlines are tighter, and those with good news to shout about), it will be interesting to see if the All Retailers percentage increases past 40% Healthy and if the gap between All Retailers and PLCs narrows any further.

 In 2007, the general picture was less than 35% of retailers were deemed to be Healthy – a sure sign that companies were feeling the pinch at the start of the recession.
-If the recent upswing continues, this could be an indication that either things are getting better, or those retailers that have held on so far are in a fair position to weather the storm.
+The picture has been reasonably constant since the beginning of 2008, it will be interesting to see if this constancy remains under any new government.

 What is the FSP Accounts Barometer